How to Start Your Own Online Magazine in 2025

 Introduction

 So you're thinking of creating a digital magazine.
-You probably have lots of questions about digital publishing, where to start with your digital magazine, what design software to use, how to distribute it, and more.
+You probably have many questions about digital publishing.
+We'll cover where to start with your digital magazine, what design software to use, how to distribute it, and more.

 After reading this, you'll be prepared to take the next step in content marketing toward becoming a digital publisher and creating digital magazines online